ammarateya/ann_arbor_parking/README.md

 Notes:

 - For subscriber emails, the app uses the same SMTP credentials as the daily report.
 Set `EMAIL_*` accordingly.
-- Apply DB changes for subscriptions by running the SQL in `docs/alter_schema_ocr.sql` on your Supabase database (idempotent).

 ### 3. Deploy API to Render